Otto Hönigschmid: Career and Scientific Research

 In 1909, Hönigschmid worked under Theodore Richards at Harvard University to determine the official weight of calcium.
 During this year he learned Richards' Nobel Prize winning methods for precisely determining atomic weights, which earned Hönigschmid credibility in the field.

 From 1911-18 he was a professor and directory of the laboratory of inorganic and analytical chemistry at the Prague Polytechnic University.
 He was simultaneously involved in research at the Radium Institute of Vienna, traveling back and forth between the two cities.
 He was asked by Frederick Soddy and Kazimierz Fajans to determine precise atomic weights of lead from radioactive sources in support of their radioactive displacement law of Fajans and Soddy, which had not yet been credibly proven by experimental means.
 At the suggestion of Lise Meitner, he recruited Stefanie Horovitz in 1914 to work from his Vienna lab processing lead from uranium-rich pitchblende and measuring its atomic weight to the thousandth of a gram.
 The two co-published their results showing a significant difference in weight between the uranium lead (206.736 g/mol) and standard lead (207.190 g/mol), thereby providing the first authoritative proof of the existence of isotopes.
 Within two years, Hönigschmid and Horovitz demonstrated the second known case of isotopes by showing that ionium, a recently discovered element, was in fact thorium-230.

-In 1918, he moved to Germany to teach at Munich University, where he founded a laboratory specifically for research with atomic weights.
+In 1918, he moved to Germany to teach at the Ludwig-Maximilians-Universität München, where he founded a laboratory specifically for research with atomic weights.
 He and his colleagues worked up until 1941 to precisely define atomic weights of over 40 elements.
 Notable contributions redefined values for silver, niobium, tantalum, and phosphorus.
 Contributing to the work of Ernest Rutherford and Marie Curie, Hönigschmid prepared radium standards for comparison in 1912 and again in 1934.
 Additionally, he served as the chairman of the German Atomic Weight Commission from 1920-1930, and in 1930 became the German representative in the Atomic Weights Committee of the International Union of Chemistry.
 This work was instrumental in the adoption of precisely defined atomic weights in the international scientific community.